MiguelAHG/mahg-data-science/_posts/2021-12-15-agriHanda-Agricultural-Disaster-Risk-Web-App.md

 Recall that during the data cleaning phase, I had to organize the variables into a hierarchy.
 Thus, I had to learn how to use the pandas MultiIndex.

 For context, pandas is a Python package for manipulating tables of data, which are called DataFrames.
 A regular Index object is used to store the row labels or column labels of a DataFrame.
-In my case, each of the original data files included columns such as \"Exposure\", \"Sensitivity\", etc. Each row represented a unique barangay.
+In my case, each of the original data files included columns such as "Exposure", "Sensitivity", etc. Each row represented a unique barangay.
 Each file only gave data about a specific element and hazard (for example, fisheries and storm surge).

 Below is a simplified example of what one file would look like.